 - I compared what I had found so far with Storm Data.
 They had an entry that listed all of the counties in MS except Noxubee.
 They mention the tornado traveled 50 miles in Alabama.
-There is a separate entry for Pickens & Tuscaloosa but by reading it you would not know that it was considered a part of this major tornado.
+There is a separate entry for Pickens & Tuscaloosa, but you would not know that it was considered a part of this major tornado by reading it.

-- Finally, one of the best resources for figuring out where/how this tornado tracked was with the summary written by the NWS Jackson.
+- Finally, one of the best resources for figuring out where/how this tornado tracked was with the NWS Jackson summary.
 You can find that here.
-Below the map, I present their analysis of the movement of this devastating F5 tornado and the damage that occurred.
+Below the map, I present their analysis of this devastating F5 tornado’s movement and the damage that occurred.

 From the NWS Jackson Summary Page of the "Candlestick Park" Tornado

-- Approximately 4:30 pm: The tornado then moved into the Jackson city limits, destroying the Candlestick Park shopping center and a number of homes and businesses in this same area.
+- At approximately 4:30 pm: The tornado then moved into the Jackson city limits, destroying the Candlestick Park shopping center and several homes and businesses in this same area.
 Eyewitnesses reported cars thrown more than a half of a mile and pavement scoured off of the ground.

 “At the Continental Can Co. in Flowood, salesman Don Clunion, 23, herded fellow employees into the firm’s big vault after seeing the tornado ‘like a big, black ice cream cone.’

 ‘I guess the whole thing lasted 10 seconds’ he said, ‘Through the crack in the vault door we could see the building coming down around us.
 It happened so fast nobody could think.'” -Delta Democrat-Times Newspaper